Constraining Torsion in Maximally symmetric (sub)spaces: Scheme I : Constraints on a maximally form-invariant torsion sec:App1

 \section{Scheme I : Constraints on a maximally form-invariant torsion \la{sec:App1}}

 \no In this section we consider the usual (general relativistic) definition of maximal symmetry in presence of torsion, and work out the constraints on the torsion tensor due to its form-invariance under such symmetry.
-This is the scheme I mentioned above, in which the fundamental aspects of symmetries of metric spaces are supposedly governed by the equation (\ref{infisom}) that follows from the first principles.
+This is the scheme I mentioned above, in which the fundamental aspects of symmetries of metric spaces are supposedly governed by Eq. (\ref{infisom}) that follows from the first principles.
 We proceed along the lines of Tsimparlis \cite{tsim} to determine the non-vanishing independent components of the torsion tensor in maximally symmetric (sub)spaces.
-Our notations and conventions are as follows: \bi \item $\cM$ is a $d$-dimensional (``bulk") manifold, with a non-degenerate symmetric metric $g_{\sA\sB} (x)$, where $x :\equiv \{x^\sA\}$ are the bulk coordinates and $A,B,\dots$ are the bulk indices (each of which runs over all the $d$ labels $0,1,2,\dots,d-1$). \item $\bcM$ is a maximally symmetric $n$-dimensional submanifold of $\cM$, with metric $\bg_{\ba\bb} (\bu)$, where $\bu :\equiv \{\bu^{\ba} \}$ are the coordinate labels in $\bcM$, and each of the corresponding indices $\ba,\bb,\dots$ runs over $n$ of the $d$ labels. \item $\cM/\bcM$ is the non-maximally symmetric quotient submanifold of $\cM$, with metric $g_{ab} (v)$, where $v :\equiv \{v^a \}$ are the coordinate labels in $\cM/\bcM$, and each of the indices $a,b,\dots$ runs over the remaining $(d\!-\!n)$ of the $d$ labels. \ei We shall consider all possible scenarios ~$2 \leq n \leq d$,~ the special case ~$n=d$~ of course implying the situation where the entire manifold $\cM$ is maximally symmetric.
-For ~$n \neq d$ ~ however, the subspaces with constant $v^a$ are maximally symmetric if the bulk metric $g_{\sA\sB}$ remains invariant under the infinitesimal transformations \cite{wein} \be \la{inftrans} \bu^{\ba} ~\lra~ \bu'^{\ba} ~=~ \bu^{\ba} ~+~ \xi^{\ba} (\bu,v) \quad , \qquad v^a ~\lra~ v'^a ~=~ v^a \,\,, \ee where $\xi^{\ba}$ are the ~$n(n+1)/2$~ independent Killing vectors in the submanifold $\bcM$.
-The Killing vectors in the quotient submanifold $\cM/\bcM$ are all zero.
+Our notations and conventions are as follows: \bi \item $\cM$ is a $d$-dimensional (``bulk") manifold, with a non-degenerate symmetric metric $g_{\sA\sB} (x)$, where $x :\equiv \{x^\sA\}$ are the bulk coordinates and $A,B,\dots$ are the bulk indices (each of which runs over all the $d$ labels $0,1,2,\dots,d-1$). \item $\bcM$ is a maximally symmetric $n$-dimensional submanifold of $\cM$, with metric $\bg_{\ba\bb} (\bu)$, where $\bu :\equiv \{\bu^{\ba} \}$ are the coordinate labels in $\bcM$, and each of the corresponding indices $\ba,\bb,\dots$ runs over $n$ of the $d$ labels. \item The quotient $\cM/\bcM$ is in general not maximally symmetric, and is just a topological space, with topology induced from $\cM$.
+Although not necessarily a manifold, we assume $\cM/\bcM$ to be such (but in general not a submanifold of $\cM$), with metric $g_{ab} (v)$, where $v :\equiv \{v^a \}$ are the coordinate labels, and each of the indices $a,b,\dots$ runs over the remaining $(d\!-\!n)$ of the $d$ labels. \ei In fact, the assumption that $\cM/\bcM$ is a manifold amounts to mentioning that we are restricting our analysis to an open set $\cU \subset \cM$, which is diffeomorphic to a direct product \be \la{subset} \cU \,=\, \bcU \times \hcU \,\,, \qquad \bcU \subset \bcM \,, \qquad \hcU \subset \cM/\bcM \,, \ee where $\bcU$ and $\hcU$ are also open sets.
+We then choose local coordinates adapted to this diffeomorphism, and split the coordinates on $\cM$ as \, $x^\sA := \le(\bu^{\ba}, v^a\ri)$.
+This is reasonable as the graviatational field equations are of local nature.
+One solves them in open sets and then, through a mechanism of gluing (if necessary), they can be extended to other, intersecting open sets to construct a global manifold.